DoctorD1501/JAVMovieScraper/README.md

 * 1pondo: The ID is in the URL of the movie, right before /index.html.
 The first part of the ID is a 6 digit number corresponding to the release date, followed by an underscore, followed by a 3 digit number.
 Example: 061314_826
 * Caribbeancom Premium: The ID is in the URL of the movie, right before /index.html.
 The first part of the ID is a 6 digit number corresponding to the release date, followed by an underscore, followed by a 3 digit number.
 Example: 061314_826
 * Heyzo: The ID is a 4 digit number in the url right after /moviepages/.
 Example: 0123

+###### File Name Cleanup Feature
+This attempts to rename a file to make it more likely a match will be found with the Data18 Web Content Scraper.
+This is done by replacing website abbreviations ([list here](https://raw.githubusercontent.com/DoctorD1501/JAVMovieScraper/master/JAVMovieScraper/src/moviescraper/doctord/ReleaseRenamer/SiteNameAbbreviations.csv)) at the beginning of the file name with the full site name.
+It will also remove [words from the file](https://raw.githubusercontent.com/DoctorD1501/JAVMovieScraper/master/JAVMovieScraper/src/moviescraper/doctord/ReleaseRenamer/WordsToRemove.csv) that interfere with scraping and replace underscores and periods in the filename with spaces.
+The [list of site name abbreviations](https://raw.githubusercontent.com/DoctorD1501/JAVMovieScraper/master/JAVMovieScraper/src/moviescraper/doctord/ReleaseRenamer/SiteNameAbbreviations.csv) still needs more work.
+Please consider contributing to this list if you use this feature and would like to see it work better!
+Note that the list of abbreviations usually contains a short 2-4 letter abbreviation as the second entry in the list.
+This is the abbreviation used in the scene release of the file.
+Eventually when this feature is working a little better, I plan to make this a command line option so that it can be invoked in post processing scripts run on file download completion.
+This will allow you to hopefully someday automatically rename, scrape and move your file upon download completion!

 ###### What If I Use Plex?
 XBMC Metadata is compatible with [Plex](https://plex.tv/) using the [XBMCnfoMovieImporter](https://forums.plex.tv/index.php/topic/38402-metadata-agents-for-exported-xbmc-library/) from the [Unsupported Appstore Channel](https://forums.plex.tv/index.php/topic/25523-unsupported-as-in-totally-unofficial-appstore/).